ReyesDeJong/LRPinSupernovae/README.md

 ### What's new

-1. Implementation of cyclic pooling layer, like in **'Exploiting cyclic sym-metry in convolutional neural networks'** by **Dieleman et al., 2016**
+1. Implementation of cyclic pooling layer, like in **'Exploiting cyclic symmetry in convolutional neural networks'** by **Dieleman et al., 2016**
 2. Implementation of rotation layer, like in **'Deep-hits: Rotation invariant convolutional neural network for transient detection'** by **Cabrera-Vives et al., 2017**
 3. Implementation of Batchnormalization layer, although LRP relevance propagation is not fully tested.
-4. LRP axamples on HiTS 2013 dataset
+4. LRP examples on HiTS 2013 dataset

 ## Usage